Brisbane Airport New Parallel Runway

 - removal of excess sand surcharge once the ideal compaction level is reached.

 Tenders for the Airfield Works closed in November 2016, with Skyway, a joint venture between CPB Contractors and BMD Constructions, awarded the works in July 2017.
-Construction is set begin in 2017 and be complete and ready for aircraft in 2020.
+Construction began in 2017 and will be complete and ready for aircraft in 2020.

 The NPR is being privately funded by Brisbane Airport Corporation (BAC), with 75 per cent of the cost coming from BAC and 25 per cent from landing fees.